-This trip is available between the 20th of March and the 20th of June 2022, and between the 1st of September and the 25th of October.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+This trip is available between March – June, and between September and October.
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
 We recommend starting your trip on a Sunday because this is the only day you can visit the baroque churches in the old town of Nice.

 Due to hotels being fully booked, it may not be possible to do the walk during the Formula 1 Grand Prix of Monaco in late May and Monaco Grand Prix Historique in early June.

 Late autumn, because of the beautiful colours, or early spring, because of the abundant flowers are without a doubt the most pleasant times of the year for a walking holiday – but please note that these are also the months with the most rainfall.

 Our recommended airport for this tour is Nice (NCE).